mediaic/Python_OpenCV_Lab/Lab_2/Readme.md

 ### Problems

-1. Randomly pick an image from Train-100.
+1. Randomly pick an image from Train-100 (Load with **gray** scale).
 Detect interest points and calculate their descriptors for this image using **SURF**.
 The feature dimension is set to be 128.
 Plot your interest point detection results. (eg., image with the 50 most dominant interest points detected).   [surf.jpg]

 	**hint** : You can read this [tutorial](https://docs.opencv.org/3.4/df/dd2/tutorial_py_surf_intro.html) for using SURF.
 You can use `surf.setEntended(True/False)` to change feature dimention.